remi-daigle/marxanr/README.md

 [![R-CMD-check](https://github.com/remi-daigle/marxanr/workflows/R-CMD-check/badge.svg)](https://github.com/remi-daigle/marxanr/actions)
 <!-- badges: end -->

-The goal of marxanr is to …
+The goal of marxanr is to help users prepare input files before running [Marxan](https://marxansolutions.org/), and interpret results in a reproducible workflow in R. This package is under development.

 ## Installation